jeresig/nodelist/README.md

 # NodeList API Proposal

+This is a proposal (together with a pure-JavaScript sample implementation and test suite) to improve the DOM's built-in NodeLists, making them dramatically more useful to library developers and endusers.

+The proposal is created by <a href="http://ejohn.org/">John Resig</a> and more details can be found at: <a href="http://nodelist.org/">http://nodelist.org/</a>.

+## NodeList nodeType

+Add a new nodeType for NodeLists.
+Additionally expose this as a property of Node.

+	Node.NODELIST_NODE === document.body.childNodes.nodeType

+**Status:** Standards-compatible sample implementation exists along with tests.

 ## document.createNodeList( ArrayLikeObjectOfNodes )

 Returns a NodeList, contains nothing but nodes, any non-nodes are discarded.
 Any nodes coming from an external document are discarded.
 All nodes are sorted in document order with duplicates removed.
 Additionally all NodeLists created with this method are static as a result.